TRE-Provenance/TRE-Provenance.github.io/index.md

 # Acknowledgments

-This work was funded by UK Research & Innovation [Grant Number MC_PC_XXXX – N.B. grant reference to be confirmed] as part of Phase 1 of the DARE UK (Data and Analytics Research Environments UK) programme, delivered in partnership with Health Data Research UK (HDR UK) and Administrative Data Research UK (ADR UK)’
+This work was funded by UK Research & Innovation [Grant Number MC_PC_23005] as part of Phase 1 of the DARE UK (Data and Analytics Research Environments UK) programme, delivered in partnership with Health Data Research UK (HDR UK) and Administrative Data Research UK (ADR UK)